-Thus, the best answer to this common interview question is to tell that you are actually looking for a similar challenging role in the same industry, where you can make a difference.
-It is also be of help to mention some common attributes of different job you are applying to, where you can make use of your critical skills.
+Thus, the best answer to this common interview question is to tell that you are looking for a similar challenging role in the same industry, where you can make a difference.
+You can also mention some common attributes of different jobs you are applying to, where you can make use of your critical skills.

 Where Do You See Yourself in Five Years?

-While you are expected to be particular and honest, you should remember that the hiring manager has put forth this question to learn – whether you are ambitious, have set realistic professional goals and the job opening is in line with your goals.
+While you are expected to be particular and honest, you should remember that the hiring manager has put forth this question to learn – whether you are ambitious, have set realistic professional goals, and whether the job opening is in line with your goals.

 The answer might vary from person to person but going for a short vision statement works best.